Canada v United States (2012 Summer Olympics): Post-match

 Following the game, The Guardian's Scott Murray called the U.S.–Canada semifinal "the greatest knockout match in major-tournament football" since the 1982 FIFA World Cup semifinal between West Germany and France.
 Writing for the Toronto Star, Cathal Kelly called it "probably the best game of women's football ever played."
 A few years after the game, Kelly referred to Canada's defeat as "perhaps the most mythic, vexing, and binding" one a Canadian team had suffered.

 Pedersen's foul call against McLeod proved controversial in the aftermath of the game.
 Murray remarked that "nobody in any form of professional football has been pulled up for [holding the ball] since the days crossbars were made out of tape".
 According to Kelly, Canada had been unable to recover after the call and subsequent awarding of the penalty kick.
 Canada head coach John Herdman was critical of Pedersen after the game, saying, "It was taken from us.
 The referee will have to live with it.
 We'll move on from this but I wonder if she will be able to."
 Sinclair remarked in post-match comments that she believed that Pedersen had "decided the result before it started."
 Following the semifinal round, she received a four-match ban from FIFA for "unsporting behaviour"; the suspension was due to comments directly made to an official after the game.
 Pedersen did not referee a major international match again following the 2012 Olympic semifinals.

 The U.S. later faced Japan in the gold medal match.
 It was a rematch of the 2011 FIFA Women's World Cup Final that had been won by Japan.
 Behind a pair of goals by Lloyd, the U.S. prevailed 2–1 to win a third consecutive Olympic gold medal.
 U.S. head coach Pia Sundhage resigned in the months following the Americans' win, to accept the same position with the national team of her native Sweden.

 Sinclair's suspension came after the Olympics, leaving her available for the bronze medal game.
 In that match, in which France opposed Canada, the Canadians won 1–0 thanks to a Matheson goal.
 It was the first time since 1936 that Canada earned a Summer Olympic medal in a traditional team sport.
 Sinclair's performance in the semifinal was called the best of her career by Kelly.
 In the months after the Olympics, she was awarded the Lou Marsh Trophy as her country's leading athlete.

 Nine years after the 2012 game, Canada and the U.S. again played in an Olympic semifinal.
-From a 75th-minute penalty by Jessie Fleming, Canada defeated the U.S. 1–0, on their way to winning their first gold medal.
+From a 75th-minute penalty by Jessie Fleming, Canada defeated the U.S. 1–0.
+In a reversal of the London results, the U.S. won the bronze while Canada won their first gold medal.